 06.03.13.
 Isaac Theatre Royal restoration, Gloucester St, N red zone

-Forsyth Barr high rise still gutted, abandoned, in N red zone.
+Forsyth Barr still gutted, abandoned, in N red zone.
 Not a workman in sight.
-Forsyth Barr was restored to become Crowne Plaza Hotel.
+Forsyth Barr would be restored to become Crowne Plaza Hotel.

 06.03.13.
-Gloucester St view of abandoned Forsyth Barr, N red zone.
-Forsyth Barr was restored to become Crowne Plaza Hotel
+Gloucester St view, abandoned Forsyth Barr, N red zone.
+Forsyth Barr would be restored to become Crowne Plaza Hotel

 Farmers demolition site, N red zone: Couple of diggers drilled concrete foundations & another unmanned digger & unmanned machine waited to crunch concrete into rubble.

 No rebuilding along Gloucester St, either S red zone or N red zone.
-Construction firm vehicles were parked by closed Novotel & abandoned Camelot Hotel, obscuring the view of Christchurch Cathedral ruin.
-Hi Vis vested workmen in hard hats stood around, doing no work.
+Construction firm vehicles were parked by closed Novotel & abandoned Camelot Hotel, obscuring the view of Christ Church Cathedral ruin.
+Orange, Hi Vis vested workmen in hard hats stood around, doing no work.

 06.03.13.
-Gloucester St view of Christchurch Cathedral ruined nave & north transept, S red zone.
+Gloucester St view, Christ church Cathedral ruined nave & north transept, S red zone.
 Novotel wall left.
 Camelot Hotel right awaited demolition for Central Library rebuild

 06.03.13.
-Cathedral Sq, NZDF checkpoint view of quake ruined Christchurch Cathedral, S red zone
+Cathedral Sq, NZDF checkpoint view, quake ruined Christ Church Cathedral, S red zone

 06.03.13.
-Cathedral Sq, NZDF checkpoint view of Christchurch Cathedral part demolished tower & collapsed west facade, S red zone.
+Cathedral Sq, NZDF checkpoint view, Christ Church Cathedral part demolished tower & collapsed W facade, S red zone.
 Chalice middle, cop kiosk right

 06.03.13.
-Cathedral Sq, NZDF checkpoint view of Government Life awaiting demolition, S red zone
+Cathedral Sq, NZDF checkpoint view, Government Life awaiting demolition, S red zone

 06.03.12.
-Cathedral Sq, NZDF checkpoint view of abandoned Camelot Hotel & Novotel undergoing repairs, S red zone.
+Cathedral Sq, NZDF checkpoint view, abandoned Camelot Hotel & Novotel undergoing repairs, S red zone.
 Camelot Hotel was demolished for Central Library rebuild

 06.03.13.
-Gloucester St view of abandoned Chancery Ln Arcade, S red zone.
-Chancery Ln Arcade was demolished for NZ govt's / CERA's Blueprint Convention Centre
+Gloucester St view, abandoned Chancery Ln Arcade, S red zone.
+Chancery Ln Arcade was demolished for NZ National govt's / CERA's Blueprint Convention Centre

 06.03.13.
-Gloucester St Bridge view of Brannigans demolition site & Government Life awaiting demolition, S red zone
+Gloucester St Bridge view, Brannigans demolition site & Government Life awaiting demolition, S red zone

 06.03.13.
-Gloucester St Bridge view of Provincial Council's halted restoration, N red zone
+Gloucester St Bridge view, Provincial Council's halted restoration, N red zone

 06.03.13.
 Amuri Courts car park demolition site left, Provincial Council halted restoration right, N red zone, Durham St Nth

 06.03.13.
 Provincial Council restoration door, Durham St Nth, N red zone.
-White tarp covers removed roof
+White tarp covered removed roof.
+Later replaced by a protective metal roof & metal sides, awaiting prolonged restoration

 06.03.13.
-Armagh St Bridge view of fence cordoned Craigs House & Victoria Square flats awaiting demolition, N red zone, for NZ govt's / CERA's Blueprint Convention Centre
+Armagh St Bridge view, fence cordoned Craigs House & Victoria Square flats awaiting demolition, N red zone, for NZ National govt's / CERA's Blueprint Convention Centre

-Abandoned Forsyth Barr loured through Victoria Sq trees.
+Abandoned Forsyth Barr (Crowne Plaza Hotel) loured through Victoria Sq trees.

 Abandoned Town Hall was behind the N red zone fence cordon.
 Brick steps & dandelion fountains were trashed.
 Ivy grew down the steps towards Avon River.
 Not a workman in sight.
 An Avon punt slid downstream, CERA's idea for attracting tourists.